jboss-developer/jboss-wfk-quickstarts/kitchensink-backbone/README.md

 -----------

 This is your project!
-It is a sample, deployable Maven 3 project to help you get your foot in the door developing with Backbone.js on Java EE 6 on Red Hat JBoss Enterprise Application Platform 6.1 or later.
+It is a sample, deployable Maven 3 project to help you get your foot in the door developing with Backbone.js on Java EE 6 in Red Hat JBoss Enterprise Application Platform 6.1 or later.

 The `kitchensink-backbone` quickstart demonstrates how to use Backbone.js in a compliant Java EE 6 application using CDI 1.0, EJB 3.1, JPA 2.0 and Bean
 Validation 1.0.
 It includes a persistence unit and some sample persistence and transaction code to introduce you to